tariqajyusuf/fidesdocs/pages/fides/community/development/contributing_details.md

 ### Alembic migrations

 Some common Alembic commands are listed below.
-For a comprehensive guide see: <https://alembic.sqlalchemy.org/en/latest/tutorial.html>.
+For a comprehensive guide see [the alembic docs](https://alembic.sqlalchemy.org/en/latest/tutorial.html).

 The commands will need to be run inside a shell on your Docker containers, which can be opened with `nox -s dev -- shell`.